cyphyhouse/KoordLanguage/doc/grammar.md

 The modules sections declares sensors and actuators that are to be used.
 Variables can either be an actuator or a sensor, must be declared in the respective block.
+Module names must begin with a capital letter.
 For instance, using the module Motion:

 ```